Madison Mayor Satya Rhodes-Conway requests report into last summer's transformer explosion

-In October, American Transmission Company identified the part that caused the explosion -- a voltage regulator, known as a “load tap changer,” within the 138-kilovolt transformer failed and ignited combustible gases.
+In October, American Transmission Company identified the part that caused the explosion — a voltage regulator known as a “load tap changer” in the 138-kilovolt transformer had failed and ignited combustible gases.

 In her letter, Rhodes-Conway cites a lack of full answers into the cause of the explosion.